 How to Sew Crazy QuiltingWhat happens when you put five women in a room for two days with all the fabric, beads, tassels, and trims they could want?
 Crazy creativity.

 Exquisite embroidery and exuberant color run rampant over this late nineteenth century crazy quilt.
 The fabrics are silk, the embroidery is worked by hand with fine chenille as well as cotton floss, and the quilt is in exceptional condition.
-To enjoy our flirtation with contemporary crazy quilting read this article from Threads #104.
+To enjoy our flirtation with contemporary crazy quilting, read on.

 If you think crazy quilting is outdated, take a look at the handbags at the right and think again.
 A couple of years ago, I fell in love with embellished crazy quilting and, after much experimentation, I have developed some design ideas and machine-sewing techniques for bringing this Victorian quilting style into the 21st century.
 And now that I’ve been teaching crazy quilting workshops almost weekly, I’ve learned that this process is easy for beginners and a great design opportunity for expert sewers.